AleG03/awsm/README.md

     ✔ SSO login successful.
     ```
 2.  **Activate the profile:**
-    Use the `acp` alias to get temporary credentials into your shell.
+    Use the `awsmp` alias to get temporary credentials into your shell.
     ```bash
-    $ acp your-sso-profile-name
+    $ awsmp your-sso-profile-name
     SSO profile detected.
 Using cached session to get credentials...
     ✔ Credentials for profile 'your-sso-profile-name' are set.